 Blackline Pricing:

-Blackline does not provide specific pricing plans on their website.
+- Blackline does not provide specific pricing plans on its website.

-Just like Blackline, Fluence is specifically built for the financial close process and financial consolidation.
-Its interface is easier to use as it is meant for mid-size businesses and just like Datarails it offers a native Excel interface for easier integration.
+Just like Blackline, Anaplan is specifically built for the financial close process and financial consolidation.
+Its interface is easier to use as it is meant for mid-size businesses, and just like Datarails, it offers a native Excel interface for easier integration.

-• Self service and intuitive reporting means that companies don’t need outside support and minimal implementation time.
+- Self-service and intuitive reporting mean that companies don’t need outside support and minimal implementation time.

-• Powerful journal entry tools that allow users to easily enter and manage transactions through a centralized interface.
+- Powerful journal entry tools that allow users to easily manage and enter transactions through a centralized interface.

 Cons:

-Fluence does not have a pricing section on their website.
+- Anaplan (Fluence) does not have a pricing section on its website.
 Customers need to contact them for a quote.

 6) Floqast